Chart Color Schemes

 The educational profile of Florey exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 39.9% among residents aged 15+, surpassing the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
+The area's educational profile is notable regionally, with university qualification rates at 39.9% among residents aged 15+, surpassing the Australian average of 30.4%.
+Bachelor degrees are the most common at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
 Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 15.5%.

-Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.1% in primary education, 6.8% in secondary education, and 6.0% pursuing tertiary education.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 6.8% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education